MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-user-flow-policies.md

 You can choose to use the default user flows provided by Azure AD, which will display a page hosted by Azure AD B2C.
 Alternately, you can create an HTML page to control the look and feel of these user flow experiences.

 To customize the user policy pages with pages built in Dynamics 365 Commerce, see [Set up custom pages for user logins](custom-pages-user-logins.md).
-For additional information, see [Customize the interface of user experiences in Azure Active Directory B2C](/azure/active-directory-b2c/tutorial-customize-ui).
+For more information, see [Customize the interface of user experiences in Azure Active Directory B2C](/azure/active-directory-b2c/tutorial-customize-ui).

 ### Create a sign-up and sign-in user flow policy